Serve up this colorful and flavorful side dish this summer! Made with juicy watermelon, feta cheese, arugula and orzo dressed in a zesty vinaigrette.

 - Cook 1 cup orzo according to package instructions.
 Once done cooking, drain and allow to cool.

-- Add the olive oil and lemon juice to the cooled orzo and refigerate until chilled (at least an hour in the refrigerador).
+- Add the olive oil and lemon juice to the cooled orzo.

-- Once the orzo is chilled, add the chopped watermelon, arugula and feta cheese.
+- Add the chopped watermelon, arugula and feta cheese to the orzo.

-- I don’t add additional salt because the cooking instructions for the orzo required heavily salted water.
-However, if your orzo didn’t require salted water than salt to taste.
+- I don't add additional salt because the cooking instructions for the orzo required heavily salted water.
+However, if your orzo didn't require salted water, salt to taste.

 (Nutrition values are calculated by third-party software and an estimate that can vary based on product brands and cooking methods.)